 7.2 Can I use a cake mix to make red velvet truffles?

-Yes, using a boxed red velvet cake mix provides a quick and convenient way to make the cake crumbs needed for the truffles.
+Yes, using a boxed cake mix makes it quick and easy to get the cake crumbs needed for the truffles.

 7.3 How long do red velvet truffles last?

-When stored in an airtight container in the refrigerator, red velvet truffles can last up to a week.
-For longer preservation, they can be frozen for about three months.
+Stored in an airtight container in the fridge, they last up to a week.
+You can also freeze them for about three months.

 7.4 Can I freeze red velvet truffles?

-Yes, red velvet truffles can be frozen.
-Ensure they are arranged in a single layer until frozen solid, then transfer them to an airtight container for longer storage.
+Yes, freeze them in a single layer until theyre solid, then transfer to a sealed container for longer storage.

 7.5 How do I make red velvet truffles without cream cheese?

-You can substitute cream cheese frosting with whipped cream, coconut cream, or a dairy-free alternative to achieve a different but delightful flavor in your truffles.
+You can swap the cream cheese frosting for whipped cream, coconut cream, or a dairy-free alternative for a different but still yummy flavor.

 Conclusion